bbmokhtari/django-translations/docs/guide/context.rst

 .. note::

-   If there is no translation for a field in the :attr:`translatable fields \
-   <translations.models.Translatable.TranslatableMeta.fields>`,
-   the value of the field is not changed and remains what it was before.
+   If there is no translation for a field, the value of the field is not changed and remains what it was before.

 .. warning::